Skip to main content

 • Reflect on some important beliefs that you hold.
 How did you come to those beliefs?
 Have they ever been tested?
 In what ways have you expressed or stood up for those beliefs?

-• Name a time that your worldview changed or expanded.
+• Name a time when your worldview changed or expanded.
 What prompted this change or expansion?
 How did you respond?

 • Have you ever felt particularly inspired by a person or an event?
 What touched you about this experience?
 What did you do with the inspiration you felt?

-Remember that the point of the essay is to set yourself apart from other applicants, so, while you of course want to be honest and share an experience that was genuinely meaningful to you, you also want to be mindful of stories that might also be told in a lot of other students’ essays.
+Remember that the point of the essay is to set yourself apart from other applicants, so while you want to be honest and share an experience that was genuinely meaningful to you, you also want to be mindful of stories that might also be told in a lot of other students’ essays.

 For example, talking about making a new friend from another culture and learning about their background is a nice story, but it’s an experience that many people have had.
 That doesn’t mean you need to pivot to something entirely different, however.
 Rather, you could instead write about an argument the two of you had about something seemingly unrelated to culture, and how it helped you recognize certain cultural values that you had taken for granted.

 Once you’ve decided on your story, it’s time to start writing.
-While 300 words is medium-length for a supplement, that doesn’t mean you have all day, so you don’t want to waste words providing a bunch of background context on, for example, whether you drove or biked to the animal shelter.
+While 300 words is medium-length for a supplement, that doesn’t mean you have endless space, so you don’t want to waste words providing a bunch of background context on, for example, whether you drove or biked to the animal shelter.
 Just jump right in!
-You could start in the middle of the incident, or reflect back from present day, to make your essay dynamic and engaging from start to finish.
+You could start in the middle of the incident, or reflect from the present day, to make your essay dynamic and engaging from start to finish.

 Option 2

-Fordham, as a Jesuit university, recognizes the dignity, uniqueness and potential of each person.
+Fordham, as a Jesuit university, recognizes the dignity, uniqueness, and potential of each person.
 A Fordham education is student-centered and rooted in close collaboration among students, faculty, and staff.
 Describe how you would contribute to our campus community as an actively engaged learner and leader.
 Specifically draw on your personal story, identity, experiences, strengths, and perspectives.
+(300 words)

 This prompt is broader than the first, and allows you to explicitly connect yourself to Fordham.
 Rather than starting by looking backwards into the past, this option asks you to look to the future, imagining your growth over the next four years, and the contributions you would make to Fordham.

-But to describe what you’ll look like as a college student, you’ll need to explain how you got to the place you are.
-Once again, the best way to showcase your unique personality, attributes, and viewpoints is through a story or concrete example.
-That will be much more memorable to admissions committees than a bullet-pointy list of qualities you possess, or a series of identities that are important to you.
+In order to describe what you’ll look like as a college student, you’ll need to explain how you got to the place you are.
+Once again, the best way to showcase your unique personality, attributes, and viewpoints is through a story or anecdote.
+That will be much more memorable to the admissions committee than a bullet-pointy list of qualities you possess or a series of identities that are important to you.

 Some essays that could make for a strong response to this prompt include: